Table of Contents

 I am studying abroad this semester, next semester, or for the entire academic year.
 Am I still eligible for the Critical Language Scholarship?
 If you are still enrolled as a degree-seeking student at your home college or university, you are eligible for the CLS Program.
 If you have taken a leave of absence in order to participate on your study abroad program but intend to re-enroll, then you may apply.
 However, you must submit documentation of your study abroad program as well as a signed letter from your home college or university in the U.S. explaining your situation and your intention to re-enroll following the completion of your study abroad program.

 I am a high school student, but I am earning college credits through dual enrollment.
 Am I eligible for the CLS Program?
 The CLS Program requires that all applicants be enrolled in a degree-granting program at an accredited U.S.-based university at the time of application.
 Typically, dual enrollment programs are not degree-granting.
-In addition, CLS participants must be 18 years old by the start of the program, and must have completed a full year of college.
+In addition, CLS participants must be 18 years old by May 15, 2018, and must have completed a full year of college by the start of the program.

 I am currently enrolled at a college/university but I am not presently taking any classes.
 Am I eligible to apply for the program?
 Please check with your registrar to ensure that you are still officially enrolled without taking any classes.
 If so, you are eligible to apply for the program.
 Please be aware that if you are chosen as a finalist, you will need to demonstrate that you were officially enrolled by providing an official transcript or a statement from the registrar’s office.